Degree/Training Requirements

 Q. Am I allowed to discuss or disclose questions that were on the exam?

-A. No, you cannot discuss or disclose items that were on the exam to anyone.
-You signed an agreement when you submitted your application stating that you understood that the content of the ABMGG examinations are proprietary and strictly confidential and that the unauthorized retention, possession, copying, distribution, disclosure, discussion, or receipt of any examination question, in whole or in part, by written, electronic, oral or other form of communication, including but not limited to emailing, copying or printing and reconstruction through memorization and/or dictation, before, during, or after an examination, is strictly prohibited.
+A. No, the content of the examinations may be discussed or disclosed to anyone.
+Candidates sign an agreement when submitting an application stating that they understand that the content of the ABMGG examinations are proprietary and strictly confidential and that the unauthorized retention, possession, copying, distribution, disclosure, discussion, or receipt of any examination question, in whole or in part, by written, electronic, oral or other form of communication, including but not limited to emailing, copying or printing and reconstruction through memorization and/or dictation, before, during, or after an examination, is strictly prohibited.
 In addition to constituting irregular behavior, subject to disciplinary action, including but not limited to revocation of certification, revocation of eligibility for future certification, and disciplinary fines – such activities violate the ABMGG’s proprietary rights, including copyrights, and may subject you to legal action resulting in monetary damages.